hafizrauf/dc_data-integration/README.md

 **1.** Due to storage limitations, please unzip (Tables.zip) before compiling schema inference code.

 **2.** Due to different levels of precision for floating-point arithmetic and the architectural aspect of different GPUs and CPUs, the resulting values can be slightly different.
 However, the overall results will be the same.
+We used **Nvidia A100 GPU with 80GB GPU RAM **.